 - Click the down arrow on the PowerPoint button (or the Word button if linking to Word) in Excel and select Resize and Export from the drop-down

-The table or chart will link directly into the placeholder in PowerPoint or Word.
+The table or chart will link directly to the PowerPoint or Word placeholder.
 Remember to save both the PowerPoint/Word and Excel files after linking.

-- Within PowerPoint/Word select in the text where you'd like to insert your link
+- Within PowerPoint/Word, select the text where you'd like to insert your link

 - Select a single cell in Excel

 - Select the Export option.
-A popup will ask you to choose between exporting it's content as text or as an image.
+A popup will ask you to choose between exporting its content as text or an image.
 Select text.

 Hide text exports

-If you need to edit the presentation further, simply click the Hide text exports button again to restore the hyperlinks.
+To remove the hyperlink, click the Hide text exports button within PowerPoint or Word.
+If you need to edit the presentation further, click the Hide text exports button to restore the hyperlinks.
+Text exports are also unhidden when creating a new text link or opening the Update All Links window.

 How to update linked items